 Combating The Law of Shitty Click-Throughs

-If retargeting was a person, it would be in it’s mid 20’s and on a high.
+If retargeting was a person, it would be in its mid 20’s and on a high.
 Yet you will find marketers pulling their hair out to bring back the 98% of users that leave without buying.
-Read all about retargeting for e-commerce in this in depth guide.

 While it is necessary to bring the right traffic to your store, it is futile without a retargeting setup.
 Over time, users have got immune to receiving such messages and it fails to excite users to take any action as such (just like the SimpleCPR story you read above).

 At times of saturation, there arose a need for a new channel, something that users would willingly give permission to receive and that wouldn’t go completely ignored.

 That’s when Web Push Notification came as a sigh of relief, a breath of fresh air, for all marketers who had to meet their marketing targets.

 While web push notifications is barely 4 years old, the adoption has been off the charts.
 Chrome report tells that over 10% of the pages on the open web leverage web push notification which is a mind boggling.